 Does South Bend have a Wellhead Protection Plan?

-Yes, South Bend Water Works (SBWW) has had a WHPP in place since March 2000 to sustain drinking water quality in the water wells that supply our public water.
-You can see the most recent update to the plan here.
-You can also view South Bend's Wellhead Protection Ordinance here.
-Although SBWW is responsible for maintaining the plan, wellhead protection must be a community effort.
+The South Bend Water Works (SBWW) has had a WHPP in place since March 2000 to sustain drinking water quality in the water wells that supply our public water.
+Although SBWW maintains the plan, wellhead protection must be a community effort.

 What can the community do to help?